-Academic dishonesty in all its various forms is broad and complex, and no policy on academic integrity can list and describe every possible transgression.
+Academic dishonesty in all its various forms can be broad and complex, and no policy on academic integrity can list and describe every possible transgression.
 The Academy expects that each student will work to understand this complexity and will adhere to the highest standards of honesty.
 If there is doubt about the guidelines for academic integrity, students should discuss questions with a teacher.

 The first form of plagiarism (copying) may consist of the following: